Skip to main content Skip to sitemap

 The United States Centers for Disease Control and Prevention has developed a video series on health equity and the social determinants of health.

-Mind the disruption
+Mind the Disruption

 The National Collaborating Centre for Determinants of Health has a plethora of resources related to health equity and the social determinants of health in Canada.
 They have recently launched a podcast; Mind the Disruption is a podcast about people who refuse to accept things as they are.
 It is about people pushing for better health for all who have a deep desire to build a healthier world.